-Regular appointments with your health care provider throughout your pregnancy are important to ensure the health of you and your baby.
+Regular appointments with your healthcare provider throughout your pregnancy are important to ensure the health of you and your baby.
 In addition to medical care, prenatal care includes education on pregnancy and childbirth, plus counseling and support.

-Frequent visits with your health care provider allow you to follow the progress of your baby’s development.
-Prenatal visits also give you and your family a chance to talk to your health care provider about any questions or concerns you have related to your pregnancy, birth, or parenthood.
-Most health care providers welcome your partner at each visit, as well as interested family members.
+Frequent visits with your healthcare provider allow you to follow the progress of your baby’s development.
+Visits also give you the opportunity to ask questions.
+Most healthcare providers welcome your partner at each visit, as well as interested family members.

 What happens on my first medical visit?

 The first visit is designed to determine your general health and give your healthcare provider clues to the risk factors that might affect your pregnancy.
 It will typically be longer than future visits.
 The purpose of the initial visit is to:

 - Explore the medical history of family members.

 - Determine if you have any pregnancy risk factors based on your age, health, and/or personal and family history.